Wishing you could just JUMP to the wedding without completing any of the to-do lists? Here’s wedding planning organization made easy…

 Note: And as a bonus, you can see exactly how far away to place family members or plus ones you were coerced to invite, haha!

 Not only is this a design service I offer my clients, but the most fun part of wedding planning organization!
 You create a color palette and then starting compiling inspiration photos of what you want.
 For example: venue, stationary, wedding attire, décor, etc. You can use Pinterest to find inspiration.
 Or it is also super fun to scrapbook a mood board OR another digital option would be Canva.
+Use any of these sites to help you with your wedding planning organization.

 Don’t buy the clear totes just because TikTok told you to.
 Using boxes to organize is less money and less work, and provide you the same concept.
 Again, YOU aren’t the person setting up your day, but you have control over wedding planning organization.
 Therefore, keep track your inventory of the décor you bought for the wedding and provide instructions for setting it up.